 The Conowingo Dam

 The Conowingo Dam is one of the largest hydroelectric dams in Conowingo, Maryland.
-The eagles flock to the dam every year in the Fall sometimes reaching as many as 200 plus eagles in one small location.
+The eagles flock to the dam every year in the fall, sometimes reaching as many as 200 plus eagles in one small location.
 Photographers come from all over during this season to photograph the action of the eagles feeding on the fish that flow through the dam.
-As far as we know it is one of the best eagle photography locations in the lower 48.
+As far as we know, it is one of the best eagle photography locations in the lower 48.

 Hundreds of eagles are attracted to the location due to a large amount of fish that come through the dam when it opens.
-When the sirens go off advising that the dam will soon open you often hear the photographers cheering since it is the signal that the action is about to happen.
-On many occasions, you will hear photographers yell things such as “incoming” to let the other photographer know an eagle is about to approach.
+When the sirens go off advising that the dam will soon open, you often hear the photographers cheering since it is the signal that the action is about to happen.
+On many occasions, you will listen to photographers yell things such as “incoming” to let the other photographer know an eagle is about to approach.
 The action is what we call nature at its best.

 Great Eagle Photography

-The Eagles’ circle around looking down at the waters spotting their fish.
-When an eagle dives they hang their claws down, swoop down and stretch their claws out and grab a fish.
+The Eagles circle around, looking down at the waters spotting their fish.
+When an eagle dives, they hang their claws down, swoop down and stretch their claws out and grab a fish.
 After this, the actions start.
 All of the other birds in the area will try to steal the fish from the eagle.
 Sometimes you will even see two birds attached to one fish and swing around in a battle for the meal.

-There are over a hundred other birds that have been documented to migrate here but the eagle action is the focal point.
+There are over a hundred other birds that have been documented to migrate here, but the eagle action is the focal point.